authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

 As the images are retrieved, it's possible that the image provider could track the retrieving system in some way.
 This has implications whether it be the sender or provider that is hosting the image.
-For example, a sender could include a singular selector for a single recipient, or a provider could append a tracking string to the image URI to the image URI in the header.
+For example, a sender could include a singular selector for a single recipient, or a provider could append a tracking string to the image URI in the header.

 An in-depth discussion of all the potential privacy leaks with respect to loading or embedding images is outside the scope of this document.

 ## Basic flow example

-One implementation of BIMI by a receiver, who does everything on-the-fly, is as following:
+One sample implementation of BIMI by a receiver, who does everything on-the-fly, is as following:

 * An email receiver has established a relationship with several MVAs, trusts them, and has received their public keys for verifying BIMI certificates.
-The email receiver makes these this keys available to its mail servers (e.g., by distributing local copies to each server).
+The email receiver makes these keys available to its mail servers (e.g., by distributing local copies to each server).
+[NOTE: Use of MVA above per Thede]

-* Upon receipt of a message, the receiver checks to see if the message passes SPF, DKIM, and DMARC, and has a DMARC record of at least p=quarantine or p=reject.
+* Upon receipt of a message, the receiver checks to see if the message passes aligned-SPF or DKIM, and DMARC, and ensures that the sending domain has a DMARC policy of `quarantine` or `reject` per local receiver policy, while properly applying the appropriate DMARC policy to the message.

-* If so, it checks to see if the domain in the From: address has a BIMI record (or, if the message has a BIMI-Selector header that is covered by the DKIM-Signature, uses that to do the BIMI query in DNS).
+* If the message passes prior checks, the receiver will then check to see if the domain in the From: address has a BIMI record (or, if the message has a BIMI-Selector header that is covered by the DKIM-Signature, uses that to do the BIMI query in DNS).

 * If a BIMI record is found, the receiver then retrieves the BIMI certificate from the location that the BIMI record points to, and attempts to verify the BIMI cert with each public key it